My Fair Lady (1964, George Cukor)

 And “ugly” is such a perfect word for this film.
 Lord knows Hollywood has always made its share of misogynistic films, an oddly disproportionate number of them musicals — let’s start with Stanley Donen’s Seven Brides for Seven Brothers, Vincente Minnelli’s An American in Paris, and Lerner & Loewe’s own Gigi — but among so many others, My Fair Lady is one of the only American features I’d readily call “evil,” so violent and destructive is the loving attention it gives toward the “transformation” of Eliza, which is played as balletic and warm comedy.
 It’s everything we as a progressive culture should despise, but it gets a pass because people like the songs.
 But the songs are, with very scattered exceptions, rife with the speak-singing trifling that Lerner & Loewe inexplicably adored.
 There’s no great wit or pleasure to them; one number alone from West Side Story, take “America,” could wipe the floor with anything in this movie… and it’s not even as if I’m putting West Side Story up as some untouchable masterpiece.
 It’s not, it’s a greatly flawed film itself, but my goodness, I long for it — its unforced romance, its grace and respect toward characters and their relationships — when this is on.

 Even Gigi has one leg up on its sibling: it’s not nearly as painful to look at as My Fair Lady, the visual appeal of which is fully hampered by its fussy and hideous production design.
 The art direction team — Cecil Beaton, Gene Allen, George James Hopkins — fill the Cinemascope frame with ugly “business” and histrionically overwrought colors and shapes that recall the thrill ride atmosphere of Around the World in Eighty Days, also celebrated for an irksomely aloof protagonist.
 Because it’s such a dreadful film to look at, listen to, and think about, there is pretty much no reason to regard My Fair Lady with anything but an eyeroll and a shake of the head, and — yes, I’m going to say it — it is pretty undoubtedly the worst film to win the Best Picture Oscar… up to this point.
-(Cheating, but… you never know what’s in store, do you?)
+(Worse things were in store.)